Undergraduate Degree Requirements

 - The two majors may not be within the School of Engineering, nor, except with the approval of the Undergraduate Council, within a single department.
-When a departmental major is combined with a major in an interdepartmental or interdisciplinary program, the ten courses counted as unique to the interdepartmental or interdisciplinary program must all be drawn from outside the departmental major.

 - A student with a double major may graduate only upon completion of all requirements for both majors.
 Both majors will be noted on the student’s transcript and diploma.
 If the two majors lead to different degrees (BA and BS), that fact will be noted on the transcript, and the two degree designations will appear on one diploma.

 - A student who has declared a double major may graduate in one major upon completion of all requirements for that major.

 - For students entering UC San Diego in fall 2019: A student with a double major who has reached the quarter limits of Regulation 600(C) and needs additional time to complete all requirements for both majors will be required to submit a completion plan and have it approved by their college prior to enrolling for additional quarters to continue work toward the degree.

 - For students enrolled at UC San Diego prior to fall 2019: A student who has declared a double major is not subject to the maximum unit limitations (see below) and may accrue up to 240 units.

 A knowledge of diversity, equity, and inclusion is required of all candidates for a bachelor’s degree who begin studies at UC San Diego in lower-division standing in fall 2011 or thereafter, or in upper-division standing in fall 2013 or thereafter.